Mental health market overview in China

 Medical apps and online appointment booking for tech-oriented consumers

-In China, more than 2000 mobile apps for healthcare has been launched, from simple medical advice to appointment booking to release some pressure for overcrowded hospitals.
+In China, more than 2000 mobile apps for healthcare have been launched, from simple medical advice to appointment booking to release some pressure for overcrowded hospitals.

 - Baidu Jiankang, a Baidu App released in 2015 that lets china’s expanding internet population make doctor appointments online.
 “Jiankang” in mandarin means health.